timmaxw/os2cx/README.md

 # Installing and running

 Currently, the only way to install OS2CX is to compile it from source.
 (Sorry!)
+You'll need either Qt Creator (graphical IDE) or QMake (command-line tool) to compile it.

 Dependencies:
 * OpenSCAD 2021.01 (`sudo apt install openscad`)